Korowai people: Contact with Westerners

 In May 2006, tour-guide Paul Raffaele led an Australian 60 Minutes crew to report on the people.
-After a few days' filming, the crew were allegedly approached by a man who claimed his 6-year-old nephew Wa-Wa had been accused of being a khakua (witch doctor), and was in danger of being cannibalised.
-The 60 Minutes crew declined to offer assistance.
-Paul Raffaele approached the rival Seven Network, who agreed to send a Today Tonight crew to remove Wa-Wa from the area.
-Before being able to gain access to them, the crew were deported by Indonesian authorities at the Papuan capital of Jayapura over visa issues.

 The 2007 BBC documentary First Contact, presented by Mark Anstice, features footage from his 1999 encounter with members of the Korowai people, and describes how they were disturbed upon seeing a "white ghost", whose presence indicated the end of the world was nigh.

 In January–February 2011, the BBC documentary Human Planet commissioned the Korowai building of a treehouse 35m high.

 In August 2019, the "Best Ever Food Review Show" channel on YouTube made contact with the Korowai people in which they ate various foods of the culture.

 In the documentary My Year with the Tribe, a film team visits the Korowai area several times over a period of one year.
 The documentary reveals that an industry has developed around the supposedly traditional lives of many Korowai.
 Many locals take advantage of the Korowai's reputation for living a particularly original life in order to earn money.
 It is also reported that houses located at a particular high altitude have been financed by Western film crews.

 Cannibalism claims

 The Korowai have been reported to practice ritual cannibalism up to the present day.
 Anthropologists suspect that cannibalism is no longer practiced by the Korowai clans that have had frequent contact with outsiders.
 Recent reports suggest that certain clans have been coaxed into encouraging tourism by perpetuating the myth that cannibalism is still an active practice.

-Members of the Manuma tribe, a sister tribe of the Korowai, whose tribe does not engage in cannibalism, have stated that the Korowai practice cannibalism as a form of punishment rather than for ritualistic purposes.

-Architecture

-The distinctive high stilt architecture of the Korowai houses, well above flood-water levels, is a form of defensive fortification – to disrupt rival clans from capturing people (especially women and children) for slavery or cannibalism.
-The height and girth of the common ironwood stilts also serves to protect the house from arson attacks in which huts are set alight and the inhabitants smoked out.